OctoPerf/kraken/README.md

-# Kraken - Te Load Testing IDE
+# Kraken - The Load Testing IDE

 Kraken by [OctoPerf](https://octoperf.com) is a [load testing IDE](https://kraken.octoperf.com/).